 Jayne has worked with children and families for over 20 years as an Early Childhood Educator, Administrator and Trainer.
 Jayne has a strong desire to support children and families by creating supportive environments that promote core values and quality programming.
 She is an advocate for Staff Training and Development, providing educators and program leaders with theory and practicum necessary to implement quality programs.
 Jayne works for the Marin YMCA as the Director of Youth Development.
 She is currently completing a Master’s Program in Canine Life Science.
 With her love of children and animals, she plans to integrate Humane Education into ECE and Youth Programs, teaching children about compassion toward animals.
 Jayne holds a Bachelor’s Degree and Program Director Permit from the California Commission on Teacher Credentialing.

 Ruth Pineda – Community Representative

-Ruth has been in the Early Child Education field for almost 16 years.
+Ruth was in the Early Child Education field for over 16 years.
 She first worked with Marin Head Start in the infant and toddler program; she then had the opportunity to be a family advocate, a year after she was part of the Early Head Start home visiting team.
-In 2008 she joined the Marin Child Care Council as a case manager recently becoming Resource and Referral Specialist and the Parent Voices Organizer.
-Ruth has 5 children ages between16 years to 3 years old, which is why she believes that every child deserves the opportunity to have an early start in life.
+In 2008 she joined the Marin Child Care Council as a case manager, becoming Resource and Referral Specialist and the Parent Voices Organizer.
+Ruth had 5 children ages between16 years to 3 years old, which is why she believed that every child deserves the opportunity to have an early start in life.
+(1981 – 2019)

 Lourdes Romo – Provider Representative